 Motorcycles are available to rent at hundreds of locations across the United States.
 You can work with traditional rental companies or bike manufacturers.
 Harley-Davidson provides several locations across the country where you can rent a bike for fun.

 Some companies rent gear to go with the motorcycle, while others expect riders to bring what they need.

 Before you rent a motorcycle in the USA, it helps to check the weather.
-It’s not as much fun to ride in the rain or the snow, and wind protection might be necessary for some locations.
+Riding in the rain or snow is not as much fun, and wind protection might be necessary for some locations.